ahmedkaludi/accelerated-mobile-pages/README.md

 * Fixed: Video docking is not working in AMP. #4352
 * Fixed: Shortcodes displaying in meta descrption #4385
 * Fixed: Debug Warnings: count(): Parameter must be an array or an object that implements Countable. #4387

-= 1.0.42 (21st April 2020) =
-* Improvement: Added Comments module in our AMP page builder #4106
-* Improvement: Added CSS icons option #4268
-* Improvement: Added Support for Call Rail analytics #4331
-* Improvement: Added Pinterest embeded images in AMP #4361
-* Improvement: Added Video docking feature in AMP #4352
-* Improvement: Added option for one signal notificaion on the pages #4349
-* Fixed: Mobile redirection issue on robots.txt page #4369
-* Fixed: 404 error when we click on the comment section with Google Sitekit #4360
-* Fixed: Fixed width not working in 2 coloum in AMP pagebuilder #4379
-* Fixed: Label markup was visible even after set to empty in content module in AMP pagebuilder #4379

-= 1.0.41 (14th April 2020) =
-* Improvement: Video docking issue #4352

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/accelerated-mobile-pages/trunk/changelog.txt)